MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Security-Implement-Login/Readme.md

  `move the text bellow to the guide part`

- `add links to our getting started topics on this subject - as reference`

  In this section you will learn how to implement a secure login for your application.